EdmundMartin/zagreb/README.md

 # Zagreb: A DynamoDB-Compatible Database (WIP)

-Zagreb is an experimental, lightweight, and DynamoDB-compatible database implemented in Go, utilizing `bbolt` for its underlying storage.
+Zagreb is an experimental, lightweight, and DynamoDB-compatible database implemented in Go.
+It features a distributed architecture with a central router and multiple storage nodes, utilizing `bbolt` for its underlying storage.
 This project aims to provide a simplified, local-first database solution that mimics the core API patterns of AWS DynamoDB.

 **Disclaimer:** This project is currently a Work In Progress (WIP) and is intended for learning and experimentation.
 It is not production-ready.

+## Architecture

+Zagreb operates on a distributed model consisting of two primary components:

+-   **Router:** The central entry point for all client requests.
+It maintains a registry of available storage nodes and is responsible for routing incoming DynamoDB API calls to the appropriate node.
+-   **Node:** A storage unit responsible for handling a subset of the data.
+Each node runs its own instance of the DynamoDB-compatible API and manages a local `bbolt` database file.
+Nodes register themselves with the router upon startup.

+This design allows for horizontal scaling by adding more nodes to the cluster.

 ## Features

 - **DynamoDB-like API:** Implements a subset of DynamoDB's API operations.
+- **Distributed Design:** A central router manages and forwards requests to one or more storage nodes.
-- **Key-Value Storage:** Leverages `bbolt` for efficient embedded key-value storage.
+- **Key-Value Storage:** Leverages `bbolt` for efficient embedded key-value storage on each node.
 - **Basic Operations:
     - `CreateTable`: Define table schemas with primary keys (HASH and RANGE).
     - `PutItem`: Store items in tables.